michal2229/quadrilaterals-rectifier/Readme.md

-This is a script I wrote which finds quadrilateral surface on image, transforms this image to make this surface rectangular and the crops it to this surface only.
+This is a script I wrote which finds quadrilateral surface on image, transforms this image to make this surface rectangular and then crops it to this surface only.

 It works well in many cases, i.e. for extracting presentation slides from photos (clearly visible, bright trapezoids on dark background),